OSBA Summer School Sessions in 2026

 Eugene | Lane Community College

 OSBA Summer School Sessions will provide the same opportunities for training, collaboration, networking and inspiration as the annual Summer Conference but in a more compact package.
-These sessions, led by OSBA’s experts, are designed to give new and experienced school board members and administrative professionals the knowledge, tools, skills and resources to better serve learners.
+These sessions, led by OSBA’s experts, are designed to give new and experienced school board members, superintendents and administrative professionals the knowledge, tools, skills and resources to better serve learners.

 At $275 per person, the one-day sessions will cost less than the Summer Board preconference training, and the sessions offer the added convenience and cost savings of being closer to home for many members.